6 wks

 | Average time on tour pages | 3min 47sec (excl. bounces) |

-| RAQ conversion on tour pages | 0.22%* |
+| RAQ conversion (north star) | 0.22% |

-Org and process
+Org and process impact

-What I'd do differently.
+What I'd do differently

-What this changed.
+What this changed

-The governance model, the principles as decision filters, the scope document as a contract — these had more long-term impact than any individual component.
-That shaped how I approached every subsequent role.
+The most important output on a project like this isn’t the design.
+It’s the conditions that allow good design to happen repeatedly without you.
+The governance model, the principles as decision filters, the scope document as a contract: these had more long-term impact than any individual component.

-Where the system should go next.
+Where the system should go next

-The token architecture was built for visual consistency.
-The next step is instrumented components: design tokens tied to analytics so teams can measure component performance in production, not retrospectively.
+The token architecture is built for visual consistency.
+The next step is instrumented components: design tokens tied to analytics so teams can measure component performance in production.
+With enough platform data, the infrastructure exists to move from pattern reuse to personalised journey assembly.